xh3b4sd/rescue/README.md

 `Engine.Delete` removes an existing task from the system.
 Tasks can only be deleted by the workers that own the task they have been assigned to.
 Task ownership cannot be cherry-picked.
-Deleting an expired task causes an error on the consumer side, because the worker falsely believing to still be the task owner, is operating based on an outdated copy of the task that changed meanwhile within the system.
-Note that task templates defining `Task.Cron` may be deleted by anyone using the bypass label, since those templates are never owned by any worker.
+Deleting an expired task causes an error on the consumer side, because the worker falsely believing to still be the task's assigned worker, is operating based on an outdated copy of the task that changed meanwhile within the underlying system.
+Note that task templates defining `Task.Cron` or `Task.Gate` may be deleted by anyone using the bypass label, since those templates are never owned by any worker.

 ```go
 err := eng.Delete(tas)